 Two federal agencies just released some new research that probably isn’t going over too well in the White House.

-In its most recent baseline projections, the Congressional Budget Office estimated that 18 million people would have coverage through Obamacare’s exchanges in 2025.
+In its most recent baseline projections, the Congressional Budget Office estimated that 18 million people would have coverage through the Affordable Care Act’s exchanges in 2025.
 That’s 4 million fewer than it projected just last year.

-The Centers for Medicare and Medicaid Services, meanwhile, recently revealed that one in four people who signed up for coverage at the beginning of 2015 had dropped it by year’s end.
+The Centers for Medicare and Medicaid Services, meanwhile, recently revealed that 1 in 4 people who signed up for coverage at the beginning of 2015 dropped it by year’s end.

 The White House has tried to stay positive.
-This year’s open enrollment period yielded 12 million enrollees, up 2.6 percent from last year.
-That prompted Kevin Counihan, the CEO of HeathCare.gov, to boast, “We knocked the lights out this year.”
+This year’s open enrollment period, which closed on January 31, yielded 12 million enrollees, up 2.6 percent from last year.
+That prompted Kevin Counihan, the CEO of the federal exchange HeathCare.gov, to boast, “We knocked the lights out this year.”

 His celebration may be premature.
-If last year’s 25 percent attrition rate holds true again this year, total enrollment could be just 9.5 million – barely 700,000 more people than 2015.
+If last year’s 25 percent attrition rate holds true again this year, total enrollment at the end of 2016 could be just 9.5 million — barely 700,000 people more than the final 2015 figure.

 And there’s good reason to believe that this year’s attrition rate will be even higher.